elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- the minutes around me procession
+- the minutes march around me
 - like a pack of bony wolves
-- like a flock of lashes
+- like a herd of whiplashes
 - like knots on a ladder of rope and bylaws
 - ungovernable subject, perfect victim
 - defiance glued to the waterfront